 |Kabylake (Intel)||Z270, H270, Q270, Q250, and B250|

 These chipsets hold varying features, such as better overclocking ability and an extra power phase.
-So, if you’re not going to do any overclocking, it’s perfectly fine to go with a cheaper motherboard.
+So, if you’re not going to do any overclocking, you can probably get away with a cheaper motherboard.

-If you need a motherboard that supports SLI and overclocking capabilities, you need to specifically find a motherboard that does so.
-You can check our roundup of the best motherboards as a start.
+If you need a motherboard that supports SLI and overclocking capabilities, you need to find a suitable motherboard for your needs.
+Focus on good VRMs and a reliable chipset, but remember - expensive doesn't always mean best.

 Never get a motherboard with non-solid aluminum electrolytic capacitors, because these are often loaded with conducting liquid.
-Even if made correctly, motherboards that utilize cheap capacitors are highly susceptible to problems through the years, such as: leaks, ruptures, or explosions (much cooler in the movies, trust me).
+Even if made correctly, motherboards that utilize cheap capacitors are highly susceptible to problems, such as leaks or ruptures.

-But regardless, I hope you learned a lot from this article and wish you are smarter now than you were a few minutes ago.
-Motherboards are great tools that we all know are essential, but it’s also great to know how these slabs magically make every hardware component work together.
+Motherboards are great tools that we all know are essential, but it’s also great to learn how these components bring all the hardware together.